 Terrapass funds projects that destroy greenhouse gases and produce renewable energy.
-We do this by partnering with project owners in communities across the United States.
-Terrapass is able to support these projects through the sale of renewable energy carbon offsets.
+We do this by partnering with project owners in communities across North America and the world.
+Terrapass is able to support these projects through the sale of carbon offsets.

 What types of projects do we support?

 Farm power: Terrapass works with farms to make the best possible use of animal waste.
 Through the use of anaerobic digesters, methane is captured as the manure breaks down and is then destroyed when it is burned as a fuel to produce electricity.
 Additionally, these digesters can produce a variety of other products that help the farm and reduce environmental impact.
 The fibrous material can be separated, dried and used as bedding, while the liquid effluent can be used as fertilizer.
 Anaerobic digestion also aids local communities by helping to reduce water pollution and odor associated with animal husbandry.

 Landfill gas capture: Landfill gas capture projects turn garbage into power.
 As organic waste breaks down, it releases methane, a greenhouse gas 84 times more powerful than CO2.
 According to the EPA , landfills are the third largest source of methane emissions in the United States.
 Through the installation of gas collection and control systems, these projects result in the destruction of powerful greenhouse gases, and the gas can be burned in a generator to create renewable electricity.